Beyond the light-cone propagation of relativistic wavefunctions: numerical results: Results

 when the initial state is a cosine function, and

 for the case of the rectangular distribution for which $f(x)=1$.
 Note that the simple poles appearing in the denominator are cancelled out by the sine in the numerator.

-In practice, Eq. (\ref{TEm}) is obtained numerically employing the trapezoidal method in Matlab, with the bounds on the integration variable, $p_{i}$ and $p_{f}$, taken large enough so that $C(p_{i,f};x_{0},p_{0})\sim0$.
-Numerically, the actual computed value of the wave packet will not be exactly zero outside its compact support (including at $t=0$), but a very small number that should be smaller than our numerical zero, see Fig. \ref{fig tails} for the $f(x)=\cos^{8}(x/\Delta_{x})$ case for which the numerical zero is set at $10^{-20}$.
+In practice, Equation (\ref{TEm}) is obtained numerically employing the trapezoidal method in Matlab, with the bounds on the integration variable, $p_{i}$ and $p_{f}$, taken large enough so that $C(p_{i,f};x_{0},p_{0})\sim0$.
+Numerically, the actual computed value of the wave packet will not be exactly zero outside its compact support (including at $t=0$), but a very small number that should be smaller than our numerical zero, see Figure \ref{fig tails} for the $f(x)=\cos^{8}(x/\Delta_{x})$ case for which the numerical zero is set at $10^{-20}$.
 The calculations based on the method employed here have recently been compared \cite{SR,PRA,AJP} to direct solutions of the relativistic wave equations obtained by employing a high-precision finite-difference scheme, resulting in an excellent agreement.
-In this section, all our results will be given in natural units, $\hbar=c=m=1,$ hence the Compton wavelength is $\lambda_{C}=\hbar/mc=1$.
+In this section, all our results will be given in natural units, $\hbar=c=m=1,$; hence, the Compton wavelength is $\lambda_{C}=\hbar/mc=1$.

-\subsection{Numerical results}
+\subsection{Numerical Results}

-The left panel of Fig. \ref{fig tails} shows the probability density for a typical initial wavefunction with compact support ($\psi_{f}(0,x)$ is given by Eq. (\ref{initw}) with $f(x)=\cos^{8}(x/\Delta_{x})$), along with a few snapshots as the wavefunction evolves.\ On this scale, the tails propagating outside the light cone are not visible, so we have plotted on the right panel the same quantities on a logarithmic scale, clearly displaying beyond the light cone propagation (the light cone position is $\pm\left( \pi/2+t\right) $ in these units).
-Fig. \ref{fig tails2} (left) shows a density plot for the same initial wavefunction, while the right panel shows the fraction of the density lying outside the light cone as time evolves.
-This fraction reaches a maximum a very short time after initial propagation, and then decreases to zero for longer times.
-Fig. \ref{fig cos8} shows the fraction of the probability density outside the light cone for the same $\psi_{f}(0,x)$ but with different initial widths $\Delta_{x}$ and initial momenta $p_{0}$.
+The left panel of Figure \ref{fig tails} shows the probability density for a typical initial wavefunction with compact support ($\psi_{f}(0,x)$ is given by Equation (\ref{initw}) with $f(x)=\cos^{8}(x/\Delta_{x})$), along with a few snapshots as the wavefunction evolves.\ On this scale, the tails propagating outside the light cone are not visible, so we have plotted on the right panel the same quantities on a logarithmic scale, clearly displaying beyond the light-cone propagation (the light cone position is $\pm\left( \pi/2+t\right) $ in these units).
+Figure \ref{fig tails2} (left) shows a density plot for the same initial wavefunction, while the right panel shows the fraction of the density lying outside the light cone as time evolves.
+This fraction reaches a maximum a very short time after initial propagation and then decreases to zero for longer times.
+Figure \ref{fig cos8} shows the fraction of the probability density outside the light cone for the same $\psi_{f}(0,x)$ but with different initial widths $\Delta_{x}$ and initial momenta $p_{0}$.